package57/Clunker/Clunker.md

 }
 ```

 This is the ‘sort’ action.
 It’s silly and just for fun.
 It could be useful, but, I included it to provide you with an example of the fastest sort logic ever created.
 It was created by a woman.Shell-Metzner sort an adaptation of the Shell sort by Marlene Metzner Implemented in a class, so that we make it fun!
 And even more fun later.
-We’ll call if CLEditSM.
+We’ll call it CLEditSM.

 Add to objects.h

 ```
 	// SORT
 	// this is an instance of a class to SORT the current file CLEditSM SM;
 ```

 Add to Main.h

 ```
 	#include "CLEditSM.h"
 ```

 Add to functions.h

 ```
 	int BiSearch();
 ```

 Add to variables.h

 ```
     int left;           // lower bound of array int right;          // upper bound of array int mid;            // location of 'key' if found std::string key;    // key value to search for
 ```

 **void SortSM();**  	// declared in functions.h

 ```
 void CLEditFrame::SortSM()   // implemented in main.cpp
 {